 Santa Cruz Mountains

-In 1949 William Short, retired theologian and then-owner of the Ridge “middle” vineyard (2070′ – 2390′), planted several acres of chardonnay, which provided the 1962 estate Monte Bello Chardonnay for the Ridge partners’ first vintage.
+In 1949 William Short, retired theologian and then-owner of the Ridge “middle” vineyard (2070′ – 2390′), planted several acres of ch ardonnay, which provided the 1962 estate Monte Bello Chardonnay for the Ridge partners’ first vintage.
 From 1962 to 1984, limited amounts of chardonnay were produced each year under the Monte Bello designation.
-By 1985, younger, replanted vines had begun to supplant the older vines, whose yields had dropped to a quarter-ton per acre.
-(To distinguish this wine from the Monte Bello, we called it Santa Cruz Mountains.)
-Fifteen years later, in 1999, the young vines had matured; we were able to select several exceptional parcels for a Monte Bello, a practice that continues to the present.
+By 1985, younger, replanted vines had begun to supplant the older vines, whose yields had dropped to a quarter-ton per acre, and we changed the designation to Santa Cruz Mountains.
+As of this vintage we have changed it to Estate Chardonnay to make it clear that the grapes are from Monte Bello vineyard, not the AVA in general.
+By 1999, the young vines had matured; we were able to select several exceptional parcels for a Monte Bello chardonnay, a practice that continues to the present in most years.

 Rainfall: 30 inches (just below average)